As any parent knows, children say and do some pretty baffling stuff.

-In up to 11% of children, however, those bizarre personality traits and temper tantrums aren’t just growing pains.
-They’re symptoms of attention-deficit/hyperactivity disorder, or ADHD.
+In about 10 percent of children, however, those puzzling personality traits and temper tantrums aren’t just growing pains.
+They’re symptoms of attention deficit hyperactivity disorder (ADHD).

 Found in both children and adults, ADHD is a neurodevelopmental disorder that causes individuals to have trouble paying attention, listening, and following instructions.
-A child with ADHD might lose things easily and avoid tasks that require focus, especially schoolwork.
+Children with ADHD might lose things easily and avoid tasks that require focus, especially schoolwork.
 They might also be hyperactive and act impulsively.

 But how can a parent differentiate between what’s considered normal childhood behavior and ADHD?
-Children are normally inquisitive and active but if these characteristics interferes with a child’s ability to function in social and school situations, then it might be worth discussing this with your child’s doctor.
+Children are normally inquisitive and active, but if these characteristics interfere with a child’s ability to function in social and school situations, then it might be worth discussing this with your child’s doctor.

-“All children push boundaries and social limits,” explains Max Wiznitzer, M.D., a pediatric neurologist in the Neurological Institute at University Hospitals Rainbow Babies and Children’s Hospital and professor of pediatrics and neurology at Case Western Reserve University School of Medicine.
+“All children push boundaries and social limits,” explains Max Wiznitzer, MD, a pediatric neurologist at University Hospitals Rainbow Babies and Children’s Hospital.
 “But it becomes an issue when their behavior is beyond what is considered normal because they have so much trouble self-regulating.”
-[3; 4]

-In addition, you should also take note of your child’s mood since studies suggest comorbidity—meaning disorders that appear together—occur in up to two-thirds of ADHD cases.
-These disorders often include anxiety, depression, obsessive-compulsive disorder, bipolar disorder, and oppositional defiant disorder.
+In addition, you should also take note of your child’s mood since studies suggest comorbidity—or disorders that appear together—occur in about 60 percent of ADHD cases, according to the Centers for Disease Control and Prevention.
+These disorders often include anxiety, depression, obsessive-compulsive disorder (OCD), bipolar disorder, and oppositional defiant disorder.

 For parents struggling with a child’s behavioral problems, getting a child evaluated as soon as possible is critical.
-If left untreated, according to Dr. Wiznitzer, disorders like these will likely get worse and can progress into adulthood.
+If left untreated, disorders like these will likely get worse and can progress into adulthood, Dr. Wiznitzer says.

 1. Demand the Right Diagnosis